 If you know the office culture, and that your co-workers typically give individual gifts to the boss, then take this into consideration.

 However, a reasonable boss would never penalize anyone for not giving them a gift.
 Consider the norm for your workplace and give a gift if you deem it appropriate.
 But don't feel obligated.

 "The culture of an organization must not be influenced by following what everyone else is doing.
 An engaging environment is one where one is free to decide to gift only when one feels like.
 Workplaces which really care about employees don't actually pay cognizance to who or who isn't, or didn't, gift.
 Gifts must always reflect true and genuine feelings," said Ketan Kapoor, CEO and co-founder of Mettl.

 SEE: Gift Guides for Techies (TechRepublic Flipboard magazine)

 Should I chip in for a group gift?

-If this is typically how your department handles gifting the boss, unless you have strong objections, the best thing is to follow their lead and contribute however much you're comfortable giving.
+However, if your co-workers are buying your boss a group gift and ask you to chip in, then you probably should.
+Sure this goes slightly against the idea of freely gifting your boss, but if this is typically how your department handles gifting the boss, the best thing is to follow their lead and contribute however much you're comfortable giving.
 Typically, in most offices, $20 is considered generous per person, and $5 or $10 per person is quite acceptable for a group gift.

 If I decide to buy a gift, how much should I spend?